DavidSpickett/BadgerKernel/README.md

 make
 ```

-This will build and test the program.
-To see the qemu output do 'make run' instead.
+This will build and test all the demos, ls demos/ for a full list.
+To run or test an individual demo use the '<demo>_run' and '<demo>_test' targets.

 ## Example

-The included setup creates two threads.
+The included 'yielding' demo creates two threads.
 The first prints every time it is run and the other waits to be scheduled 3 times then exits qemu.

 The result looks something like this:
 ```